cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Example of Reinforcing the Secure Base**

-Patient: We’re on a beach, a rocky beach.
-I can go and get rocks, and come back and give them to them, and they receive them.
-Therapist: Yes, you can go and get rocks, and then come back to them.
+**Patient**: "We’re on a beach, a rocky beach.
+I can go and get rocks, and come back and give them to them, and they receive them."
+**Therapist**: "Yes, you can go and get rocks, and then come back to them.
 Notice what it’s like as you go off by yourself, really feeling that they’re there for you.
-You can feel that secure feeling, can’t you?
+You can feel that secure feeling, can’t you?"

 **Time Expansion**
 When a patient is deeply immersed in the imagery, time can be expanded to allow positive states to be experienced for longer durations, enhancing familiarity and mastery of desired qualities.

-Therapist: And now, even though only a few moments of clock time will pass, it will seem like much longer time elapses, long enough for you to experience this safety in a way that makes it so very familiar to you.
-You have all the time it takes for this safety to become part of you, to experience it more and more as a foundation of who you are.
+**Therapist**: "And now, even though only a few moments of clock time will pass, it will seem like much longer time elapses, long enough for you to experience this safety in a way that makes it so very familiar to you.
+You have all the time it takes for this safety to become part of you, to experience it more and more as a foundation of who you are."

 **Working with Present Experience and Reducing Frequency of IPF Sessions**

 As indications of an internalized secure base become more consistent and vivid in a patient's IPF experience, they will report greater security in their daily life.
 The therapist reinforces these experiences by mirroring and amplifying positive emotions and sensations.
 New scenes are suggested to help patients apply the feeling of security to various situations in their lives.

-Patient: In classes I often want to say something, but I get too nervous and I just stay silent.
-Therapist: Yes, you’ve been wanting to express yourself in classes.
+**Patient**: In classes I often want to say something, but I get too nervous and I just stay silent.
+**Therapist**: Yes, you’ve been wanting to express yourself in classes.
 Now really tune in to the secure feeling; really tune in to that feeling, and let me know when you’re feeling it really clearly.
 Patient: I’m feeling it.
-Therapist: Good.
+**Therapist**: Good.
 Now, with this secure feeling really present, imagine being in class.
 And when you are imagining yourself in class, feeling secure and comfortable, let me know.
-Patient: Okay, I’m there.
-Therapist: Wonderful.
+**Patient**: Okay, I’m there.
+**Therapist**: Wonderful.
 Now, just feel yourself there in class, feeling secure and comfortable, coming to feel it even more clearly.
 And when you’re ready, imagine yourself feeling ready to raise your hand to say something.

 This process continues as the patient imagines each step toward the desired action in the context of an inner, felt experience of a secure base.

-### Working in this way with the patient’s present experience allows for a gradual reduction in the frequency of using the IPF protocol.
-At this stage of

 **IPF Protocol in Attachment-Based Therapy: Reinforcing Secure Base and Regulating Affects**

-The IPF (Imaginal Processing of Fear) protocol continues to be beneficial in attachment-based therapy at later stages of treatment, despite a gradual reduction in frequency.
+The IPF protocol continues to be beneficial in attachment-based therapy at later stages of treatment, despite a gradual reduction in frequency.
 Two primary ways the IPF protocol is useful are:

 1. **Reinforcing secure base**: A secure base results from the development of new, positive attachment representations.
 The stronger and more stable these representations are, the stronger and more stable the secure base will be.
 Signs of insecurity may reappear when the secure base is challenged, necessitating IPF sessions to reinforce the secure base.